elmtree-askmo/cloudcannon-app/content/learn/nursing/differentiate-between-opioid-and-nonopioid-analgesics.md

 url: /learn/nursing/questions/differentiate-between-opioid-and-nonopioid-analgesics
 score: -1.0
 related_article1:
-    id: 166445
+    id: 166439
-    title: Explain the function of agonist medications in enhancing receptor activity.
+    title: >-
+        What are prototype drugs, and why are they important in the study of opioid medications?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-function-of-agonist-medications-in-enhancing-receptor-activity
+    url: /learn/nursing/questions/what-are-prototype-drugs-and-why-are-they-important-in-the-study-of-opioid-medications
 related_article2:
+    id: 166452
+    title: >-
+        What are the severe adverse effects of opioids, particularly respiratory depression, and what precautions should be taken?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-severe-adverse-effects-of-opioids-particularly-respiratory-depression-and-what-precautions-should-be-taken
+related_article3:
     id: 166445
+    title: >-
-    title: Explain the function of agonist medications in enhancing receptor activity.
+        Explain the function of agonist medications in enhancing receptor activity.
     subject: Nursing
     url: /learn/nursing/questions/explain-the-function-of-agonist-medications-in-enhancing-receptor-activity
-related_article3:
-    id: 166444
-    title: How do prototype drugs in the anti-inflammatory category serve as reference points for newer drugs?
-    subject: Nursing
-    url: /learn/nursing/questions/how-do-prototype-drugs-in-the-antiinflammatory-category-serve-as-reference-points-for-newer-drugs
 related_article4:
-    id: 166452
+    id: 166449
-    title: What are the severe adverse effects of opioids, particularly respiratory depression, and what precautions should be taken?
+    title: >-
+        How are controlled substances categorized based on their potential for abuse?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-severe-adverse-effects-of-opioids-particularly-respiratory-depression-and-what-precautions-should-be-taken
+    url: /learn/nursing/questions/how-are-controlled-substances-categorized-based-on-their-potential-for-abuse
 related_article5:
-    id: 166447
+    id: 166449
-    title: Define narcotic medications and explain their classification as controlled substances.
+    title: >-
+        How are controlled substances categorized based on their potential for abuse?
     subject: Nursing
-    url: /learn/nursing/questions/define-narcotic-medications-and-explain-their-classification-as-controlled-substances
+    url: /learn/nursing/questions/how-are-controlled-substances-categorized-based-on-their-potential-for-abuse
 ---

 &nbsp;